-- 1 tbsp. of very fine strips of ginger
+- 1 tablespoon very fine strips of ginger

-- 3 c. of vegetable oil for deep frying
+- 3 cup vegetable oil for deep frying

 This is an updated version of a recipe originally published on April 27, 2003.
 This was also my Feast Asia column on May 20, 2009.